 The Westin Annapolis

 Less than a 15-minute walk from the heart of downtown Annapolis, the Westin Annapolis offers luxurious and upscale accommodations while still being close to all the attractions.
 After a full day of sightseeing, retreat to your modern room that is complete with heavenly bedding and a spa-like bathroom that even has a rain shower head!
-You can even continue your healthy habits while on vacation with the Westin’s fitness center and indoor pool!
+You can even continue your healthy habits while on vacation with Westin’s fitness center and indoor pool!

 The Academy Bed and Breakfast